Eleanor Pairman: Biography

+Career

-She attended the Lasswade Higher Grade School (1903-1908) before going to George Watson's Ladies' College (1908-1914).
-After finishing her Scottish Leaving Certificate examinations in 1914, she started studying mathematics at the University of Edinburgh.
-She graduated with an MA in 1917 with first class honors in mathematics and natural philosophy, after which she was awarded a three-year Vans Dunlop scholarship, which permitted her to continue her studies at any university.
-She became a graduate student at the University of Edinburgh before moving to Karl Pearson's lab at University College London in 1918.
+Eleanor Pairman graduated with an MA in 1917 with first class honors in mathematics and natural philosophy, after which she was awarded a three-year Vans Dunlop scholarship which permitted her to continue her studies at any university.
 Pairman read two papers at meetings of the Edinburgh Mathematical Society early in 1918.

+In 1918 Pairman joined the staff of Karl Pearson's Department of Applied Statistics, which comprised the Biometric Laboratory and Francis Galton Laboratory for National Eugenics, at University College London.
+Pairman's role in the Galton Laboratory was that of a human computer.
+She was referenced as one of a number of women contributors in the 1917 Galton Laboratory publication A study of the long bones of the English skeleton Part I, co-authored by Julia Bell and Karl Pearson and which sought to identify "racial differences in man".

+In 1919, Pairman co-authored with Karl Pearson the paper "On Corrections for the Moment-Coefficients of Limited Range Frequency Distributions When there are Finite or Infinite Ordinates and Any Slopes at the Terminals of the Range" published in the journal Biometrika.

 One of her instructors, Cargill G. Knott, wrote a letter of recommendation saying: "With fitting opportunity she has every promise of a distinguished and useful career."
 Pairman arrived in New York on 12 October 1919 and went on to Cambridge, Massachusetts to study at Radcliffe College, an all-women's college closely associated with the all-male Harvard College.
 There she studied under George David Birkhoff.
 Her thesis was titled 'Expansion Theorems for Solution of a Fredholm's Linear Homogeneous Integral Equation of the Second Kind with Kernel of Special Non-Symmetric Type and was awarded a PhD in 1922.
 When she received her doctorate she was only the third woman to be awarded a PhD in mathematics from Radcliffe College.
 In that same year she married a fellow grad student, Bancroft Brown.

 The couple moved to Hanover, N.H. in 1922 so Bancroft could assume a teaching position at Dartmouth College, which, at the time, was a men's school with an all-male faculty but occasionally admitting women as graduate students.
 Later, Pairman published a joint paper with Rudolph E. Langer in 1927.

 Much later, Pairman taught math part-time at Dartmouth, from September 1955 until June 1959.